• Skip to primary navigation

 I had plants die shortly after planting once, and they had me dig the plants up and return them.
 Then I got the money back.
 Easy-peasy.

 This policy makes it easy to try something, risk-free.
-They started carrying canned skipjack tuna last fall at a significantly cheaper price than their albacore.
+They started carrying canned skipjack tuna one year at a significantly cheaper price than their albacore.
 I gave it a shot, but we didn’t like it.
 I took back the other cans in the pack and got my money back.

 How does Costco compare to Sam’s Club?